2.1 Workers and Injuries

 • the person must be a worker within the meaning of the legislation

-• the worker must suffer a work-related injury and in some cases, their employment must be a significant contributing factor to that injury.
+• their employment must be a significant contributing factor to the injury, or

 See: Significant contributing factor